finwistic

 David Ryan·The Market Wizard Trading System — David Ryan·Learning & Development

-The O'Neil apprenticeship — institutional department, managing company money, self-teaching
+The O'Neil apprenticeship — institutional osmosis, company money, and early disaster

 4m 55s

 Ryan's relationship with O'Neil wasn't close daily mentorship — he was a junior employee learning by osmosis from experienced salespeople.
-O'Neil's book didn't exist yet; Ryan learned from an early hand-bound prototype, a loose collection of pages with no cover.
+O'Neil's book didn't exist yet; Ryan learned from an early hand-bound prototype, a loose collection of pages with no cover — the raw materials of what would become How to Make Money in Stocks.
 Around 1986–87, O'Neil gave Ryan some of the company's money to manage — making him effectively the firm's first internal portfolio manager.
 He doubled that account riding the 1982 bull market, then got badly chopped up when growth stopped working, eventually seeing the account fall from $60K to $16K before the turning-point weekend that changed his approach.

 David Ryan·The Market Wizard Trading System — David Ryan·Learning & DevelopmentProcess & Discipline

-David Ryan·The Market Wizard Trading System — David Ryan·Entry StrategyStock Selection#Breakout
+David Ryan·The Market Wizard Trading System — David Ryan·Entry StrategyProcess & Discipline#Breakout

-What O'Neil drilled in — optimism, simplicity, details, and knowing the market
+What O'Neil drilled in — optimism, simplicity, and the smallest details

-The Market Wizards cubicle and the compound move — add only to positions you're winning
+The Market Wizards cubicle and the compound move — add only to winners

 3m 43s